Aphorica/server-event-docs/Demo.md

 - cd into the demo _./app_ directory and type `yalc add @aph/server-event-mgr`
 - restart the container from the demo root directory (`docker-compose down` and `docker-compose up`)

-If you change source in either of the modules, you need to type `yalc update` in the module directory and then restart the applicable server, same as above.
+If you change source in either of the modules, you need to type `yalc push` in the module directory and then restart the applicable server, same as above.

 If using _yalc_, when you're ready to commit, you need to clean the _yalc_ cruft out of any changed directories.
 In each module directory, type `yalc remove`.

 ### Notes
 It can be a bit difficult keeping everything straight.
-I open an IDE in each of the _./site_ and _./app_ directories, as well as each of the module directories, with a terminal window in each, as well as a terminal window in the root demo directory.
+I open an IDE in each of the _./site_ and _./app_ directories, and a terminal window in each of the module directories, as well as a terminal window in the root demo directory.

+Rather than open in IDE in the module directories, I just open the file I want to see in the relevent IDE - for instance, if I want to see the `index.js` file for the `server-event-client` module, I just open it in the IDE pointing to the _./site_ directory, since that's for what it applies.

+Note that regardless of where you change a module file, you need to run `yalc push` in the module directory to get it re-submitted to the demo dir.
+If in the app server, you need to kill the server, and then run `docker-compose up` for changes to take effect.

 A large monitor/multiple monitors helps.